 Pani Irena Borzyszkowska (died 2011) ruled those kolonie strictly but I always remember her smiling face with happy eyes and looking oh, so smart in her beige green uniform.
 Others will remember Pani Irena Antonik (died 2016) who ran Gdynia and Kaszuby kolonie in Penrhos, but I don’t know who were the key people for kolonie from London or the south and Midlands.

 SO WHAT IS KOLONIA IN FENTON LIKE?

-For those who have never been, it is a two week camp for Polish cubs and brownies aged 7 – 11 with a theme ranging from Indians, Krakowiacy (Cracovians), Janosik and Doktor Kto (Doctor Who) to the world of the sea.
-The children learn about their theme through handicrafts, outdoor games, songs, trips out, often to the beach and other related places and prepare a show for the parents who visit on the middle Sunday.
+For those who have never been, it is a two week camp for Polish cubs and brownies aged 7 – 11 with themes ranging from Indians, Krakowiacy (Cracovians), Janosik or Doktor Kto (Doctor Who) to the world of the sea and beyond.
+The children learn about their theme through handicrafts, outdoor games, songs, trips out, often to the beach and prepare a show for the parents’ visit on the middle Sunday.
 This year we have Piotruś Pan (Peter Pan) and the children are flying to various new lands, discovering pirates chests and making Peter Pan hats.